 How much does a pool cost?

 The cost of a pool can vary massively depending on factors such as the size, style and materials used.
-For example, budget options such as above-ground vinyl or fiberglass pools can range from around $10,000 to $25,000, while you could pay $60,000+ for a large in-ground or natural pool, according to Domain.

 Will your pool be in-ground or above-ground?

 This initial decision will help direct your focus when considering other aspects of your pool design, and the subsequent bill.
 Above-ground pools are generally cheaper as they won’t require the same amount of excavation needed to install an in-ground pool, and a small pool can potentially be put up by a home handyperson in a matter of days.

 In-ground pools are usually the more expensive option, but they can offer a wider variety of additional fixtures and aesthetic features than the above-ground variety.
 In addition, they tend to be very durable, potentially giving you more years of enjoyment.
 According to Backyard Oasis for instance, the vinyl lining of an above-ground pool may only last for 6 to 9 years, while the pool itself may have a lifespan of 7 to 15 years.

 By contrast, Barrier Reef Pools says a good quality fibreglass pool can have a lifespan of 30 years.
 A concrete pool has the advantage of being almost fully customisable in style and design; however, it may need to be resurfaced after 15 years, something that can set you back around $10,000, according to Barrier Reef Pools.